-The hippocampus is the area of the brain where memories are processed and consolidated into long term memories.
+The hippocampus is the area of the brain where memories are processed and consolidated into long term memory.

 These brief periods of sleep loss have long-lasting consequences such as impaired memory consolidation, which is a complex neurobiological process that includes synaptic consolidation in which growth of new synaptic connections and restructuring of the existing ones occurs.
-This has great implication for your mental health and long-term memory and learning.
+This has great implication for your mental health, long-term memory, and learning.

 This is one great reason why we cannot take a lack of adequate sleep lightly.

 You can read more in this study in the Current Opinion Neurobiological Journal